Senior Polish judge deletes tweet about transgender child - WTMJ

 Krystyna Pawlowicz, a justice on the Constitutional Tribunal, wrote critically on Twitter on Tuesday about the case of a school in the town of Podkowa Lesna, near Warsaw, which is respecting the child’s wish to use a girl’s name.

 In that original tweet, Pawlowicz argued that the school was disregarding the official sex designation on the child’s records.
-Pawlowicz referred to the child as a boy, gave its chosen first name and the full name of the principal, as well as the name and address of the school.
+Pawlowicz referred to the child as a boy, gave the child’s chosen first name and the full name of the principal, as well as the name and address of the school.

 Amid the controversy triggered by the tweet, Pawlowicz on Tuesday said she had deleted it “for the sake of the child.”